What does 'networking' mean to you?

 - Focus less on what you can get and more on what you can give.
 Take interest in every individual you meet.
 Ask pertinent questions.
 Be engaged and in the moment.
 Stop looking over your shoulder.
 Connect.
 Everyone you meet knows something you don't.
 Not only is networking easier this way, it's nicer and your interactions will feel more natural as a result.
 The difference can be as subtle as asking 'what projects are you working on right now?' rather than 'so, what do you do?'

 - Only go to events, panels and talks that *intrigue* you.
-Forget the corporate things you’ve heard you should be attending and strive for authenticity.
-Take the IRL Panel for example.
-I attended this week and it was the most natural networking environment I could have hoped for.
+Forget the corporate things you've heard you should be attending and strive for authenticity.
+Take Laura Jane Williams' recent book launch, for example.
+I attended and it was the most natural networking environment I could have hoped for.
 You know those nerves you get from entering a room full of strangers?
 Nope, none of that.
 Just a group of supportive, like minded and all-round INSPIRING women ready to welcome you with open arms.
-It was networking at its very best, because it wasn’t networking as such.
+It was networking at its very best, because it wasn't networking as such.
 We were all there because we wholeheartedly wanted to be.
 It made me realise that if you share something authentic, you’ll get something authentic in return.
 Aim for relationships that will enrich and engage you throughout your career, far beyond some petty job favour or meaningless introduction.

 - When contacting someone new, make sure your intention is clear.
 This starts with a good subject line that stands out in a sea of emails ('Quick question' / 'Can we meet for coffee?' both work wonders) and ends with a clear action that allows people to know how they can help you.
 Are you trying to meet up for coffee or set up a Skype call?
 Do you need career advice?
 Do you want to congratulate them on their latest project?
 Make it easy from the offset and you're much more likely to get a response.